 When you take part in a Mayo Pink Ribbon event or sponsor someone else you are adding your support to a cause that is close to the hearts of so many.
 In order to make any real progress in the fight against Breast Cancer we need research.
 Research however cannot happen without money.
 Because we are a voluntary group, running our events on the tightest of budgets and with lots of community support, we are able to ensure that almost all the money that we raise each year goes directly to breast cancer research.
-The research organisation that we support is called Breast Cancer Research (formerly NBCRI)and it is based in the West of Ireland at NUI Galway.
+The research organisation that we support is called The National Breast Cancer Research Institute and it is based in the Lamb Institute at NUI Galway.

 We feel passionately that by working together we can make a real difference in the fight against breast cancer.